shipyard/shipyard-cli/README.md

 ## Get Your Token

-Set the environment variable `SHIPYARD_API_TOKEN` to your Shipyard API token.
+Set your Shipyard API token as the value of the `SHIPYARD_API_TOKEN` environment variable.
+Or set it as the value for the `api_token` config key.

 You can get it by going to [your profile page](https://shipyard.build/profile).

 ### Set a Shipyard token